The Simple “Why Us” Essay Strategy that Works

 Once you’ve put in that kind of thought, there’s no way your answer can miss.
 Unfortunately, as professional writing coaches, we’ve seen smart applicants often miss critical pieces of essays we’ve reviewed.
 Don’t let it happen to you.

-2. Research will set you apart: get specific on what you’d do on campus
+2. Get specific on what you’d do on campus

 - Google the department you’re most interested in.